jdhitsolutions/PSScriptTools/docs/Get-ModuleCommand.md

                                                             PSCalendar module.
 ```

 Get module commands using the default formatted view.
+The Name values will be clickable hyperlinks that open the online help, if your terminal supports it.

 You can install the PSCalendar module from the PowerShell Gallery.

 ### Example 2